 If you’re afraid that something might affect your trip, but it hasn’t actually affected anything yet, you likely won’t be covered.

-We encountered this last year when we wanted to cancel a trip to France because the country-wide strikes had shut down transportation country-wide and we’d started seeing news articles about the protests turning violent and requiring riot police to help keep order.
+We encountered this in early 2020 when we wanted to cancel a trip to France because the country-wide strikes had shut down transportation country-wide and we’d started seeing news articles about the protests turning violent and requiring riot police to help keep order.

 But being nervous isn’t a covered issue.
 We weren’t covered unless our travel plans were directly affected – plus, we’d purchased our travel insurance policy after the strikes began, which rendered our coverage ineligible (whoops, we procrastinated).

-However, when our train tickets started getting canceled due to the strike, we were able to get some help from our credit card provider and ended up canceling the trip.
+However, when our train tickets started getting canceled due to the strike, we were able to get some help from our credit card provider (since we’d booked everything with our Chase Sapphire Preferred card) and ended up canceling the trip.
 (Only to go into quarantine two months later and regret canceling what would have been our last international trip for a very long time… but that’s definitely on us.)

 - Poor Decision-Making